The Neutrino Slice at Muon Colliders

 We now consider the feasibility of measuring BIN interactions in a MuC detector.
-A precision measurement program will rely on good reconstruction and low-background levels.
-When it comes to reconstruction, there are four main event categories to consider: i) Neutral Current (NC) Deep Inelastic Scattering (DIS), ii) $\nu_e$ Charged Current (CC) DIS, iii) $\nu_\mu$CC DIS, and iv) fully leptonic, coherent, or low-hadronic-energy events.
-The first three categories contain an energetic hadronic shower and can be best studied in the HCAL and ECAL.
+A precision measurement program will rely on low background and good reconstruction levels; for the latter, there are four main event categories to consider: i) Neutral Current (NC) Deep Inelastic Scattering (DIS), ii) $\nu_e$ Charged Current (CC) DIS, iii) $\nu_\mu$CC DIS, and iv) fully leptonic, coherent, or low-hadronic-energy events.
+The first three categories contain an energetic hadronic shower and are best studied in the HCAL and ECAL.
 For (iii), the additional muon can be independently identified and its transverse momentum can be measured with the magnetic field in the detector.
-We note that 50 - 80 $\%$ of BIN interactions (as per \cref{tab:event_rate_makeup}) will occur in the BIB-shielding nozzles and beam pipe and therefore cannot be precisely reconstructed; however, a large number of BINs (mainly originated from the final arcs before the IP straight section) intersect the HCAL, ECAL, and muon detectors, subtending an angle of $0.1^\circ-2.5^\circ$ ($0.6^\circ - 6^\circ$) with respect to the detector axial direction at the 10 TeV (3 TeV) MuC.
+We note that, as per \cref{tab:event_rate_makeup}, 50 - 80 $\%$ of BIN interactions will occur in the BIB-shielding nozzles and beam pipe and therefore cannot be precisely reconstructed; however, a large number of BINs (mainly originating from the final arcs before the IP straight section) will intersect with the HCAL, ECAL, and muon detectors, subtending an angle of $0.1^\circ-2.5^\circ$ ($0.6^\circ - 6^\circ$) with respect to the detector axial direction at the 10 TeV (3 TeV) MuC.
 The reconstruction of such shallow-angle particles will greatly benefit from a longitudinally segmented detector.

 The electrons and muons produced in BIN interactions in the ECAL and HCAL carry a typical transverse momentum of $\langle p_T^\ell \rangle \simeq 37$~GeV for MuC-10-TeV, $32$~GeV for MuC-3-TeV, and $21$~GeV for $\mu$TRISTAN.
 The typical travel distance of electrons and muons in the radial direction of the ECAL and HCAL detectors is about $10$~cm, $27$~cm, and $27$~cm, respectively.
 Assuming calorimeters similar to that of the HGCAL at CMS~\cite{Liu:2020vur,CERN-LHCC-2017-023}, it is conceivable that these events would be reconstructed with good energy and spatiotemporal resolution.
 Nevertheless, we urge detector R\&D studies to consider finer granularity in the radial and axial direction that subtends the \emph{neutrino slice} of \cref{fig:diagram}.